cornell-cs5620/cs5620-assignment1/README.txt

-This is an example implementation of assignment 1.
 The controls are as follows:

 m - bind/unbind mouse
 esc - quit